pollen-robotics/hello-world/README.md

         return await super().teardown()
 ```

-In order to have your behavior called in the idle function, you should then add an entry for your function in the behaviors dictionnary of the Idle class:
+In order to have your behavior called in the idle function, you should then add an entry for your function in the behaviors dictionary of the Idle class:
 in `hello_world/behaviors/idle.py`, setting sub_behavior to True:
 ```
 class Idle(Behavior):